nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI-Commit-Annotations.md

 Some examples of what AI Commit Annotations can do:
 - Describe the contents of a diff, e.g. latest commit on a branch, or the diff between 2 commits.
 - Analyse a commit and provide feedback or descriptive metadata about quality factors with the code introduced in the commit.
+- Instruct the LLM to generate icons which can be used to augment visualization of Notes

 This feature leverages both [SmartGit Notes](), and the common [AI configuration]()